git-cola/git-cola/share/doc/git-cola/relnotes.rst

   https://github.com/git-cola/git-cola/issues/444

+* Git LFS and Git Annex are natively supported by the image diff viewer.

+* Git Annex operations are now included. `git annex init` can be performed on repositories, and `git annex add` can be run on untracked files from the status widget.
+Install `git-annex` to activate this feature.

 * The "Stash" tool learned to stash staged changes only.
 Select the "Stage Index" option and only staged changes will be stashed away.